mrWh1te/ngLibrary/README.md

 <center>Layout Component → View Component(s) → Smart Component(s) → UI Component(s)</center>

 > Note: View Components may directly use UI Components.
-They do *not* require Smart Components.
+UI Components do *not* require Smart Components, for using.

 #### Layout Components
 The Layout is primarily used at the root module level (`AppModule`).
 The sole purpose of the Layout module is to provide layout components, as self-reliant templates, to *layout* designated areas (router-outlets) for View components.
 It's a necessary ingredient in the composition of an application page.